shadowlack/shadowlack-core-book/guides/new-player-guide.md

 ## Basic game-play lingo

 - **Thread.** Used to refer to a roleplay topic on a board.
 - **Out of Character (OOC).** Used to by you, the player, to indicate that you are making a note or comment that may not pertain to the actual roleplaying that is occurring in the thread.
 OOC notes should be kept to a minimum on Shadowlack since we have many alternate methods of communication.
--   '''Back In Character (BIC/IC). '''Often used after an Out of Character note to indicate that you are now back in character.
+- **Back In Character (BIC/IC).** Often used after an Out of Character note to indicate that you are now back in character.
--   '''Private (P). '''Used to indicate a private thread where only people who have been personally invited may post.
+- **Private (P).** Used to indicate a private thread where only people who have been personally invited may post.
--   '''All Welcome (AW). '''Used to indicate an “Open” thread in which anyone may join and start posting.
+- **All Welcome (AW).** Used to indicate an “Open” thread in which anyone may join and start posting.
 - **RaL.** A popular abbreviation used to refer to the planet Ramath-lehi.
 - **Ramathian.** An inhabitant of the planet Ramath-lehi.
 - **Non-Player Character (NPC).** All of the characters played by yourself or others are called “Player Characters.”
 On Shadowlack, NPC is a blanket term to refer to all characters that do not have a registered character profiles in the database.
 - **'Dragon.** Slang for Pendragon.
 - **Thill.** An adult female Pendragon.
 - **Arden.** An adult male Pendragon.
 - **Hatchling.** A newly hatched Pendragon.
 Often also used to refer to new players on Shadowlack.